 To prevent issues, the therapist then applies an antibiotic and bandages the area.
 The skin should return to normal after approx. ten days, but permanent scarring could occur and carries a risk for infection.

-For a long time, cupping was a method for treating various pain issues.
-They have shown to be effective in treating minor pain, as well as chronic conditions.
-People often seek out cupping to treat or relieve symptoms of:
+For a long time, cupping was a method used for various pain issues.
+Cupping has been shown to be effective in minimizing minor pain, as well as chronic conditions.
+People often seek out cupping to relieve symptoms of:

 - Carpal tunnel